 Want to save this recipe?

-- When all the rice is well combined, take it off the flame.
+- Once its well combined, take it off the heat.

 Serving suggestions 🍽